Ssobol7/Debian-Guide-Server-Workstation/README.md

 ---

-**Notes:**
+> [!NOTE]

-- **Passwords and usernames** in the `preseed.cfg` file are shown in plain text.
+> **Passwords and usernames** in the `preseed.cfg` file are shown in plain text.
 It is recommended to change them before use and store the file securely.
+>
-- **Target disk** in the preseed file is set to `/dev/sda`.
+>  **Target disk** in the preseed file is set to `/dev/sda`.
 Make sure this is the correct disk for installation on your system.
+>
-- **Packages to install** are listed in the line `d-i pkgsel/include string`.
+>  **Packages to install** are listed in the line `d-i pkgsel/include string`.
 You can add or remove packages as desired.
+>
-- **Additional settings**, such as installing `node.js 20` and `openjdk-17-jdk-headless`, can be performed after the first system boot, as their installation requires additional repositories or commands.
+> **Additional settings**, such as installing `node.js 20` and `openjdk-17-jdk-headless`, can be performed after the first system boot, as their installation requires additional repositories or commands.

 ---